-(Same as Bioengineering M260 and Electrical Engineering M255.)
+(Same as Bioengineering M260 and Electrical and Computer Engineering M255.)
 Lecture, four hours; laboratory, three hours; outside study, five hours.
-Requisites: Mathematics 32A, Physics 1B or 6B.
+Requisites: Mathematics 32A, Physics 1B or 5C.
 Introduction to principles and technologies of bioelectricity and neural signal recording, processing, and stimulation.
 Topics include bioelectricity, electrophysiology (action potentials, local field potentials, EEG, ECOG), intracellular and extracellular recording, microelectrode technology, neural signal processing (neural signal frequency bands, filtering, spike detection, spike sorting, stimulation artifact removal), brain-computer interfaces, deep-brain stimulation, and prosthetics.
 Letter grading.